Mike Tomlin: Tomlinisms

-Some Tomlinisms are more eccentric than others.
-After a December 2020 win over the Indianapolis Colts, Tomlin stated "It's a fine line between drinking wine and squashing grapes."
-After 2024's 13–6 victory over the Denver Broncos in Week 2, when asked about whether or not former Broncos quarterback and then current Steelers starter Russell Wilson was given the game ball from the victory, Tomlin replied "I can't give you all the ingredients to the hot dog, you might not like it."
+After a Week 16 comeback victory over the Indianapolis Colts in 2020, Tomlin stated: "It's a fine line between drinking wine and squashing grapes."
+After 2024's 13–6 victory over the Denver Broncos in Week 2, when asked about whether or not former Broncos quarterback and then current Steelers starter Russell Wilson was given the game ball from the victory, Tomlin replied: "I can't give you all the ingredients to the hot dog, you might not like it."

+After a 2025 Week 18 victory over the Baltimore Ravens to give the Steelers the #4-seed in the playoffs, Tomlin told reporters, "If my aunt had male parts, she would be my uncle."
+This came after Tomlin was asked about Tyler Loop's missed field goal at the end of the game to give Pittsburgh the win.